ltp/WWW-PTV/README.md

 Please note as per the method above, the route ID is the PTV designated route and not the service operator ID.

+*  get_vline_bus_routes

+Returns a hash containing all V/Line bus routes indexed by the route ID.

+Please note as per the method above, the route ID is the PTV designated route and not the service operator ID.

+*  get_vline_train_routes

+Returns a hash containing all V/Line train routes indexed by the route ID.

+Please note as per the method above, the route ID is the PTV designated route and not the service operator ID.

 *  get_route_by_id

     my $route = $ptv->get_route_by_id( 1 );

     print $route->direction_out."\n".$route_description."\n";
     # Prints the outbound route direction ("To Alamein") and a
     # description of the outbound route